EXCLUSIVE: Melle Mel Confronts Backlash Over Eminem "White Rapper" Comments

 “I guess that started the uproar,” he says.
 “Everybody is so angry that I’d say that, that I’ve been branded a racist, which is neither here nor there ’cause that’s almost impossible.
 I’ve been playing for all different kinds of people my entire life.
 That’s so far off-kilter that I don’t understand.
 But Eminem made a record called ‘White America,’ where he said that he wouldn’t be as popular if he wasn’t white.
 We basically said the same thing.”

-Melle Mel went on to reference the song “Til I Collapse” in which Eminem puts himself behind eight other rappers and questioned how he could be labeled a “racist” for essentially agreeing with Eminem.
+Melle Mel went on to reference the song “Til I Collapse” in which Eminem puts himself behind eight other rappers (André 3000, Nas, Redman, 2Pac, JAY-Z, Jadakiss, Kurupt and Biggie) and questioned how he could be labeled a “racist” for essentially agreeing with Eminem.
 Melle Mel vowed to stand behind his comments though, taking full responsibility for the “earthquake” (as Chuck D called it) he caused.
 But, at the same time, he wants the “true amount of respect” and dignity the Hip-Hop pioneers deserve.
-Nothing wrong with that.
+Expect more podcast episodes from Melle Mel soon.
+In the meantime, subscribe to his YouTube channel here.